Columbia County Court Records

 Columbia County Civil Court Records

-Civil litigation in Columbia County falls within the Circuit Court’s jurisdiction.
-The Clerk of Circuit Court is the official custodian of all civil case records, from the initial filing through the expiration of the retention period.
+Civil cases in Columbia County go through the Circuit Court.
+The Clerk of Circuit Court keeps all civil case records, from the initial filing through the end of the retention period.

 Jurisdictional Breakdown